On the Hybrid Minimum Principle On Lie Groups and the Exponential Gradient HMP Algorithm: Hybrid Systems on Lie Groups

 \subsection{Non-Interior Optimal Switching States}

 In general the hybrid value function for a Mayer type problem attains its minimum on the boundary of the attainable switching states on the switching manifold and hence is not differentiable.
 In this case the discontinuity of the adjoint process in the HMP statement is given in terms of a normal vector at the switching time on the switching manifold.
 In order to have a normal vector $N$ on the switching manifold we need to define a Riemannian metric on $G$.
 A left invariant Riemannian metric $\textbf{G}$ on $(G,\star)$ satisfies the following equation. \EQ\textbf{G}(g)(X,Y)=\textbf{G}(h\star g)(TL_{h}(X),TL_{h}(Y)), \EN where $X,Y\in T_{g}G$.
-Let us consider $\textbf{I}$ as an inner product in $\mathcal{L}$ where $\textbf{I}:\mathcal{L}\times \mathcal{L}\rightarrow \mathds{R}$. the following theorem gives a Riemannian metric with respect to an inner product $\textbf{I}$ defined on $\mathcal{L}$. \begin{lemma}[\cite{Lewis}] The inner product $\textbf{I}$ on $\mathcal{L}$ determines a smooth left invariant Riemannian metric $\textbf{G}$ on $G$ as follows: \EQ \textbf{G}(g)(X,Y):=\textbf{I}(TL_{g^{-1}}X,TL_{g^{-1}}Y),\EN where $X,Y\in T_{g}G$. \end{lemma} \\
+Consider a generic inner product $\textbf{I}$ on $\mathcal{L}$, where $\textbf{I}:\mathcal{L}\times \mathcal{L}\rightarrow \mathds{R}$.
+The following theorem gives a Riemannian metric with respect to $\textbf{I}$ defined on $\mathcal{L}$. \begin{lemma}( \cite{Lewis}) An inner product $\textbf{I}$ on $\mathcal{L}$ determines a smooth left invariant Riemannian metric $\textbf{G}$ on $G$ as follows: \EQ \textbf{G}(g)(X,Y):=\textbf{I}(TL_{g^{-1}}X,TL_{g^{-1}}Y),\EN where $X,Y\in T_{g}G$. \halmos \end{lemma}